In This Section

 to the Admission Office as soon as they become available to ensure your classes are

 - Attend Orientation Orientation is the best opportunity for you to become familiar with USciences and

 the SHIP.
-Visit the Student Health and Counseling Center webpage for more information or call 215-596-8536 with any questions.
+Visit the Student Health Insurance webpage for more information or call First Risk Advisors, 267-880-2300 with any questions.

-- Complete the Math and Writing Placements You are required to take both a math placement and writing placement exercise.
-Each placement exercise is due by June 30.
+- Complete the Math and Writing Placements All first year students are required to take both a math and writing placement exercise.

 - Review the University's computing requirements Review the computing requirements for the university community.
 For questions, reach out to the Information Technology

 - Occupational Therapy, Pharmacy, and Physical Therapy Students: Review Your Program's